 Sit down, and just be for a moment with the thoughts.

 Look back at the photos

-It’s not to say that we can’t be this way in our day to day lives, but at the same time, there’s something about the spontaneity, the mystery of being somewhere unknown, the thrill of perhaps not knowing many people and not many people knowing us, that is refreshing.
+It’s not to say that you can’t be this way in your day to day lives, but at the same time, there’s something about the spontaneity, the mystery of being somewhere unknown, the thrill of perhaps not knowing many people and not many people knowing you, that is refreshing.

-To process travel by looking at photography means looking back, remembering what we learned, and allowing that to help create questions in our mind and to determine our decisions in our day to day, and the future.
-This is why it’s important.
+To process travel by looking at photography means looking back, remembering what you learned, and allowing that to help create questions in your mind and to determine your decisions in your day to day, and future.

 Talk it out